tabibyte/spotify-playlist-curation-manager/README.md

 ## Usage

-1. Ensure Ensure you have added your Spotify credentials and playlist ID to the `.env` file and installed requirements correctly
+1. Ensure you have added your Spotify credentials and playlist ID to the `.env` file and installed requirements correctly

 2. Add Track links to 'track_links.txt'